Oversight workshop on parameters

 A necessary process or change.

+What is a parameter change ?
 There will be quantitatively and qualitative parameters.

 In terms of what must be documented, sufficient information should be available on current / expected state and who owns the change.